Seven poll workers killed by landmine as Niger votes in presidential runoff

 In the first round on Dec.
 27, ruling party candidate Bazoum, a former interior and foreign affairs minister, won 39.3% of the vote to Ousmane’s 17%.
 Bazoum then won the endorsements of the candidates who came third and fourth in the first round.

 In the capital Niamey, the vote appeared to go smoothly.
-After casting his ballot, President Mahamadou Issoufou, who is stepping down after two five-year terms, hailed the historic nature of the election in a country that has seen four coups since independence from France in 1960.
+President Mahamadou Issoufou, who is stepping down after two five-year terms, hailed the historic nature of the election in a country that has seen four coups since independence from France in 1960.

+Election workers began to count ballots shortly after polls closed at 7 p.m.
+(1800 GMT).
+Results are expected by Friday.

 “I hope that luck is on my side, but I have many reasons to believe it is indeed,” he said.

-The 61-year-old Bazoum has vowed to continue Issoufou’s policies to crack down on militants linked to al Qaeda and Islamic State and to revamp the economy.

-Ousmane, 71, was Niger’s first democratically elected president and was ousted in a 1996 military coup.
-Endorsed by around a dozen smaller parties and first round candidates, he has promised to bring change and tackle corruption.
+Bazoum, 61, has vowed to continue Issoufou’s policies.
+The 71-year-old Ousmane, Niger’s first democratically elected president, who was ousted in a 1996 military coup, has promised to bring change and tackle corruption.

 “The vote is in every way between continuity and change,” said Mahamadou Harouna, a 30-year-old student who declined to say how he voted.